DISHDevEx/iot/aws/modules/ec2/README.md

 8. vpc_security_group_ids = ["xxxxxxxxxx"]
 ## Execution
 To deploy the resources in cloud environment as per the configuration in 'terragrunt.hcl' file, use the following Terragrunt CLI commands:
+1. terragrunt init
-1. terragrunt plan
+2. terragrunt plan
-2. terragrunt apply
+3. terragrunt apply
-3. terragrunt output
+4. terragrunt output
 ## Destruction
 To destroy the resources in cloud environment, use the following Terragrunt CLI commands:
 1. terragrunt destroy